Ensnarled: On the topological linkage of spatially embedded network pairs: Discussion

-We have demonstrated a new classification tool for intertwined spatial networks, by combining conventional methodologies of graph topology, mesh matrices and linking number integrals.
-This allows for effective surveys of intertwined networks on the basis of Hopf link identification and provides the means to classify different redundancies and symmetries in such meshes.
-Note, that this approach is unfortunately unable to identify higher order links such as Brunnian entanglements~\cite{RN402}.
-Possibly, one could extend the method to include these cases by utilizing Milnor coefficients~\cite{Milnor1957}.
-Nevertheless we would point to applicability of this approach to vessel systems in developmental and pathological biology, as the liver lobule presents a model to be more thoroughly tested, e.g. for zonation effects, see appendix~\ref{sec:appendixB}.
-Naturally this could also be deployed with regard to other organs such as kidney, pancreas and the lymphatic system or optimized transport networks more generally, see appendix~\ref{sec:appendixC}.
-Furthermore, as connectome mapping matures, there is mounting evidence for spatial intertwining among neural subcircuits, presenting another intriguing potential application \cite{RN434}. \\ We therefore envision this approach to enable a new kind of spatial network analysis, by taking the topological consequences of embedding into account.
+We have demonstrated a new classification tool for topologically linked spatial networks, by combining conventional methodologies of graph topology, mesh matrices and linking number integrals.
+This allows for effective surveys of ensnarled networks on the basis of Hopf link identification and provides the means to classify different redundancies and symmetries in such meshes.
+Future studies on this matter certainly will address the conceptualization of algorithms that would provide us consistent generation of ensnarled spatial networks, e.g. based on reversed engineering of such structures given arbitrary $\vc{\Lambda}_0$ and spatial constraints.
+Note further, that the approach is unable to identify higher order links such as Brunnian entanglements~\cite{RN402}.
+Possibly, one could extend the method to include these cases by utilizing Milnor invariants~\cite{RN371, Milnor1957} or similar extending the metric to more than two networks at a time.
+Nevertheless we would point to applicability of this approach to vessel systems in developmental and pathological biology, as the liver lobule presents a model to be more thoroughly tested, e.g. for zonation effects, see appendix B. Naturally this could also be deployed with regard to other organs such as kidney, pancreas and the lymphatic system or optimized transport networks more generally, see appendix C. Furthermore, as connectome mapping matures, there is mounting evidence for spatial intertwining among neural subcircuits, presenting another intriguing potential application \cite{RN434}. \\ We therefore envision this approach to enable a new kind of spatial network analysis, by taking the topological consequences of embedding into account.
+We would like to note that the methods and algorithms deployed in this study have an open-source Python implementation available for further testing and exploration of ensnarled networks: SnarlyPy \cite{snarlpy}.